-Diagnosis is suspected in patients with characteristic symptoms and typical radiographic appearance.
-Diagnosis also requires CBC, ESR, sometimes iron studies, and exclusion of infectious causes by appropriate cultures.
+Diagnosis also requires a complete blood count (CBC), erythrocyte sedimentation rate (ESR), sometimes iron studies, and exclusion of infectious causes by appropriate cultures.
 Peripheral blood eosinophilia, a very high ESR, iron deficiency anemia, and thrombocytosis are all frequently present.

-Chest x-ray findings of bilateral peripheral or pleural-based opacities, most commonly in the middle and upper lung zones, is described as the photographic negative of pulmonary edema and is virtually pathognomonic (although present in < 25% of patients).
-A similar pattern can be present on CT, but the distribution of consolidation can vary and even include unilateral lesions.
+Chest x-ray findings of bilateral peripheral or pleural-based opacities, most commonly in the middle and upper lung zones, are described as the photographic negative of pulmonary edema and are virtually pathognomonic (although present in < 25% of patients).
+A similar pattern can be present on HRCT, but the distribution of consolidation can vary and even include unilateral lesions.

 Bronchoalveolar lavage is usually done to confirm the diagnosis.
-Eosinophilia > 40% in bronchoalveolar lavage fluid is highly suggestive of CEP; serial bronchoalveolar lavage examinations may help document the course of disease.
+Eosinophilia > 40% in bronchoalveolar lavage fluid is highly suggestive of chronic eosinophilic pneumonia; serial bronchoalveolar lavage examinations may help document the course of disease.

-Patients with CEP are uniformly responsive to IV or oral corticosteroids; failure to respond suggests another diagnosis.
-Initial treatment is prednisone 40 to 60 mg once/day.
-Clinical improvement is frequently striking and rapid, often occurring within 48 h.
-Complete resolution of symptoms and x-ray abnormalities occurs within 14 days in most patients and by 1 mo in almost all.
+Patients with chronic eosinophilic pneumonia are uniformly responsive to IV or oral corticosteroids; failure to respond suggests another diagnosis.
+Initial treatment is prednisone 40 to 60 mg once a day.
+Clinical improvement is frequently striking and rapid, often occurring within 48 hours.
+Complete resolution of symptoms and x-ray abnormalities occurs within 14 days in most patients and by 1 month in almost all.

 Symptomatic or radiographic relapse occurs in many cases either after cessation of therapy or, less commonly, with tapering of the corticosteroid dose.
 Relapse can occur months to years after the initial episode.
 Thus, corticosteroid therapy may be required for long periods of time (years).
-Inhaled corticosteroids (eg, fluticasone or beclomethasone 500 to 750 mcg bid) may be effective, especially in reducing the maintenance dose of oral corticosteroid.
+Inhaled corticosteroids (eg, fluticasone or beclomethasone 500 to 750 mcg twice a day) may be effective, especially in reducing the maintenance dose of oral corticosteroid.